-If you’re a Bucks County resident and have received a letter in the mail from PennDot telling you that they are going to suspend your license, it is imperative you take action.
-In Pennsylvania, it is critical you file appeal prior to the suspension going into effect.
+If you’re a Bucks County resident and have received a letter in the mail from PennDOT telling you that they are going to suspend your license, it is imperative you take action.
+In Pennsylvania, it is critical you file an appeal prior to the suspension going into effect.
 This will be your only opportunity to contest a license suspension.

 Filing an appeal of your suspension is a complicated and very technical process.
 In many cases, your suspension may be a result of a conviction of a motor vehicle offense, such as Reckless Driving.
 PennDOT Suspension Appeals entail a multi-step process which usually involves filing two separate appeals: (1) an appeal of your suspension in civil court and (2) an appeal of the violation that led to your suspension in criminal court.
 As a result, Suspension Appeals require multiple court appearances and a technical understanding of the procedure.
 For these reasons, it is not recommended you undertake this task without the assistance of an experienced attorney.

 How the Process Works

 Before you can appear in civil court to deal with your suspension appeal, it is necessary to first successfully appeal the underlying traffic or criminal citation.
 To succeed in an appeal of a license suspension, you must provide legal grounds to avoid a suspension, and that usually means fighting the citation that led to your suspension.